osmose-model/osmose/doc/odd_des/statevar.rst

 - The ``Cell`` entity describes the individual cells of the Osmose computation 2D grid (longitude, latitude, cell index, etc.)
+- The ``Species`` entity represents the species whose life-cycle is fully represented.
+  This entity contain **fixed** parameters, which are not modified during the simulation.
+- The ``BackgroundSpecies`` entity represents the species whose life-cycle is not represented.
+These species can feed on and be eaten by ``Species``, and can be fished.
+  This entity contain **fixed** parameters, which are not modified during the simulation.
+- The ``ResourceSpecies`` entity represents the low-trophic level species.
+These species cannot predatate ``Species`` or ``BackgroundSpecies`` but can be eaten by them.
-- The ``Species`` and ``BackgroundSpecies`` entities represent the species to which belong each individual in the system.
-These entities contain **fixed** parameters, which are not modified during the simulation.
+  This entity contain **fixed** parameters, which are not modified during the simulation.
-- The ``School`` entity describes a group of individuals, whose life cycle is fully considered and which all share the same characteristics (age, weight, species, location, etc, trophic level).
-The ``BackgroundSchool`` entity describes a group of individuals, whose biomass is provided as input and whose life-cycle is not simulated and which all share the same characteristics (age, weight, species, location, etc, trophic level).
+- The ``School`` entity describes a group of ``Species`` individuals, whose life cycle is fully considered and which all share the same characteristics (age, weight, species, location, etc, trophic level).
+- The ``BackgroundSchool`` entity describes a group of ``BackgroundSpecies`` individuals, whose biomass is provided as input and whose life-cycle is not simulated and which all share the same characteristics (age, weight, species, location, etc, trophic level).
+- The ``Resource`` entity describes a swarm of ``ResourceSpecies``, whose biomass is provided as input.

 State variables